 - American Hospital Association Online Store - Offers books, journals, and CD products on a wide array of topics.
 The site also includes publications and products from its affiliated organizations and associations so users may browse materials by these associations.

 - American College of Physician Executives - Career development information and resources for Physician Executives and detailed information about their publications and how to submit materials.

 - American Medical Association Bookstore - A comprehensive listing of the electronic and print publications from the American Medical Association.
 Materials include journals, books, and other electronic materials.
 Search the site by using broad subject categories, or perform a specific search using the provided search box.

-- Aspen Publishers - Information provider for attorneys, business professionals, and law students; covering both U.S. and international topics.
+- Wolters Kluwer Law & Business - Information provider for attorneys, business professionals, and law students; covering both U.S. and international topics.

 - Harvard Business Publishing - Manuals, books, periodicals, and electronic materials within the management genre.

 - Health Administration Press - The publishing arm of the American College of Healthcare Executives.
 Their site contains a comprehensive listing of materials from Health Administration Press as well as discount opportunities and instructions for those interested in submitting materials for publication.